 The 1900s: Art Nouveau

 "Art Nouveau was the dominant style of fine and decorative pieces between 1890–1910.
-This movement saw everything from furniture and architecture to jewellery and textiles emulate forms of nature, specifically flora," Duggan says.
+This movement saw everything from furniture and architecture to jewelry and textiles emulate forms of nature, specifically flora," Duggan says.
 While it's hard to replicate Art Nouveau in its true form, we like the idea of adding a statement piece to a minimal room for a point of difference.
-Duggan adds, "The colour crimson is particularly characteristic of this movement."
+Duggan adds, "The color crimson is particularly characteristic of this movement."

 1910s: Art Deco